Favorite Fictional Dads

 The original Star Wars trilogy is a story about redemption, specifically the redemption of Anakin Skywalker.
 The prequel trilogy deals with Anakin’s fall from grace.
 And the new trilogy… um… I’m not quite sure yet.
 Let me get back to you on that one in December.

-The Skywalkers are essentially the galaxy’s first dysfunctional family, and while Anakin Skywalker was the one who plunged the galaxy into an era of darkness at the end of Revenge of the Sith, the love of his children is what eventually overcomes the darkness of his soul and helps him return to the light in Return of the Jedi.
+The Skywalkers are the galaxy’s first dysfunctional family, and while Anakin Skywalker was the one who plunged the galaxy into an era of darkness at the end of Revenge of the Sith, the love of his children is what eventually overcomes that darkness and return himself (and the galaxy) to the light in Return of the Jedi.

 6. Jonathan Kent – Smallville